-- Parents expressed frustration about being unable to get their questions answered despite making multiple attempts to do so via phone, email and in person. - Parents endured long call wait times often 2 hours wait to get help navigating complex and confusing requirements, materials and questions. - Calls were often not returned even after leaving multiple voicemails; emails were not returned. - While families frequently received reminders to return required documents in the mail, no one was available to answer their questions or provide clarification. - Medi-Cal staff were seen as unhelpful and difficult to reach, did not know the answers to parents' questions, were often in a bad mood, and lacked compassion or the desire to help.
+- Parents expressed frustration about being unable to get their questions answered despite making multiple attempts to do so via phone, email and in person. - Parents endured long call wait times often 2 hours to get help navigating complex and confusing requirements, materials and questions. - Calls were often not returned even after leaving multiple voicemails; emails were not returned. - While families frequently received reminders to return required documents in the mail, it was difficult to find someone available to answer their questions or provide clarification. - Medi-Cal staff were seen as unhelpful and difficult to reach, did not know the answers to parents' questions, were often in a bad mood, and lacked compassion or the desire to help.